Travel to Peru for 1 month: the ultimate travel itinerary

 Day 17-18: Discover Lima's vibrant city life

-When you travel to Peru you for sure will get overwhelmed by the chaos and diversity of Lima, the second largest city in South America.
+When you travel to Peru you for sure will get overwhelmed by the chaos and diversity of Lima, the second-largest city in South America.
 With Peru’s economy being centralized here, Lima is a vibrant city that has a lot to offer.
 Visit the historic center or the artistic Barranco area.
 Enjoy the nightlife and liveliness of Miraflores, or go surfing at the Waterfront.
 These are our favorite things to do in Lima:

 Visit Larcomar Mall